Roland System-1 Plug-Outs

 Which Plug-Out do you think is the most useful?
 Please vote here.

-If you just want my patch collections, here they are.
-Hand-picked for specific uses:
+If you just want my patch collections, please see my donate page.

 Mathematical Analysis: What Do They Have?